 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You’ve probably seen them (or even used them): Sticky strips or gel-filled trays designed to whiten your teeth with hydrogen peroxide.
-They’re easily available over-the-counter, and they can do a great job lightening teeth and removing stains, Dr. Clemons says.
+At-home options include products like sticky strips or gel-filled trays.
+They’re easily available over the counter, and they can do a great job lightening teeth and removing stains.

-Earlier research has shown that whitening products might also roughen or soften the tooth’s surface, Dr. Clemons says.
 But there’s a caveat.
-“These studies were done in a lab, not on living teeth,” she says.
+“These studies were done in a lab, not on living teeth,” notes Dr. Clemons.

 “We don’t know yet whether this is something that will have a long-term effect on tooth health,” Dr. Clemons says.